fuzzygroup/blog/_posts/2017-03-22-getting-started-with-ansible-when-you-know-literally-nothing.md

 > gc

 Ansible is the best devops tool I've ever used but its yaml based syntax and mixture of different concepts - playbooks, roles, tasks and inventories can make this hard so let's break this down bit by bit and construct a conceptual model for this.

+**Note:** If you want a set of introductory slides on Ansible, [here are a set of slides](http://fuzzyblog.io/blog/assets/ansible_basics.pdf) that I gave in Fall 2016 at an Elixir Meetup.

 # Definitions